rcrews/docs-website/HDPDocuments/HDF3/HDF-3.3.1/installing-upgrading-hdf-ppc.md

   - title: Apache Ambari Managed HDF Upgrade for IBM Power Systems
     url: ambari-managed-hdf-upgrade-ppc/index.html
     description: >-
-      Describes how to upgrade HDF 3.0.2 and HDF 3.1.x services on an HDP cluster, and how to upgrade an HDF-only cluster.
+      Describes how to upgrade HDF service on an HDP cluster, and how to upgrade an HDF-only cluster.
 This information is specific to installing HDF on IBM Power Systems.

 ---